leandrocp/err/README.md

 "generic error :invalid_user"
 ```

 Ok, but why not just build and call exception directly?
-Having a single and common API allows to have custom logic like building an `Err.GenericError`, or extend it to support more features, and also having a single API to deal with errors.
+Having a single and common API allows to have custom logic like building an `Err.GenericError` or extend it to support more features, and also it's a benefit having a single API to deal with errors.

 ## Complete example